danielgao-1/web-trend/README.md

 node server.js
 ```

 The program automates the fetch request every hour.
 To manually fetch, use the following url in order.
-If the MongdoDB schema is empty, the first url is required for the second url to function.
+If the MongdoDB schema is empty, the first url is required for the second url to function correctly
+.
 ```shell
 http://localhost:3000/api/subreddit_top